bdastur/notes/aws/readme.md

 * If you create an AMI from the instance, the data on it's instance store volumes isn't preserved and isn't present on the instance store volumes of the instances that you launched from the AMI.
+* You cannot create a snapshot of an instance store like you can for an EBS volume.

 ### EBS:
-* Provide persistent block-level storage volumes for use with EC2 instanes.
+* Provide persistent block-level storage volumes for use with EC2 instances.
 * EBS volume is automatically replicated within it's AZ to provide HA and durability.

 **Types of EBS Volumes:**

-**Magnettic volumes:**
+**Magnetic volumes:**
 * Lowest performance characteristics and lowest cost per gigabyte.
 * Great cost effective solution for appropriate workloads.
-* Can range from 1 GB to 1 TB and avg 100 IOPS, with ability to burst to hunderds of IOPS.
+* Can range from 1 GB to 1 TB and avg 100 IOPS, with ability to burst to hundreds of IOPS.
 Use cases:
   * infrequently accessed data
   * Sequential reads.